ammdias/mybkp/MANUAL.md

    When prompted, answer yes to the question about adding Python to your system PATH.

-2. Download the most recent version of *My Backup* from [AMMDIAS site](https://ammdias.duckdns.org/downloads) and uncompress it in a directory of your choosing.
+2. Download the most recent version of *My Backup* from [GitHub](https://github.com/ammdias/mybkp) and uncompress it in a directory of your choosing.

 4. Inside that directory, create a configuration file with a text editor.